Follow the step by step process or choose what situation that best describes you:

 Only graduates of two non-ABA-approved law schools in Massachusetts may sit for the bar exam IF they have already been admitted to the Massachusetts bar.
 All others who apply to take the bar exam must be graduates of ABA-approved law schools.
 See Step 3 above for more information.

-Graduates of Foreign Law Schools
+Graduates of Foreign Law School

 If you are a graduate of a law school outside of the United States, you must meet requirements for reciprocal admission for lawyers who are licensed in other states in order to be eligible for admission to the New Hampshire bar without examination.

-If you wish to sit for the New Hampshire bar exam and are a foreign law school graduate, you must be legally trained in common law.
-Furthermore, you must have the Committee perform a determination of your educational equivalency, be a bar member in good standing in your home jurisdiction, and either have additional education at an ABA-approved law school or be admitted to the bar of another US jurisdiction.
+If you wish to sit for the New Hampshire bar exam and are a foreign law school graduate, you must be legally trained in the common law.
+Furthermore, you must have the Committee perform a determination of your educational equivalency, be a bar member in good standing in your home jurisdiction, and either has additional education at an ABA-approved law school or be admitted to the bar of another US jurisdiction.

 Preparation

 As New Hampshire administers the Uniform Bar Exam (UBE), you can find free and helpful study information at the National Conference of Bar Examiners website.
-Study the sections on the Multistate Essay Exam (MEE), Multistate Bar Examination (MBE) and the Multistate Performance Test (MPT).
+Study the sections on the Multistate Essay Exam (MEE), Multistate Bar Examination (MBE), and the Multistate Performance Test (MPT).
 Other information to help you prepare to take New Hampshire’s bar exam includes:

 Exam content